DarkSlayerzOne/Chatter/README.md

 ## Todo
+ - Dispatch and food ordering API (Grab and Uber)
+ - Predictions such as Markets and Weather
+ - News web feed
+ - IOT (Internet of Things)
+ - NoSQL
- - implement the latest ChatGpt
+ - Implement the latest ChatGpt from Open API
- - text to speech
+ - Text to speech
+ - App in Ionic React